 Photograph: Karim Kadim/AP Iraq's fugitive Sunni vice-president was sentenced on Sunday to death by hanging on charges he masterminded death squads against rivals in a terror trial that has fuelled sectarian tensions in the country.
 Underscoring the instability, insurgents unleashed an onslaught of bombings and shootings across Iraq, killing at least 100 people in one of the deadliest days this year.
 It appeared unlikely that the attacks in 13 cities were all timed to coincide with the afternoon verdict that capped a month-long case against Tariq al-Hashemi, a longtime foe of Shia prime minister Nouri al-Maliki.
+Still, taken together, the violence and verdict could energise Sunni insurgents bent on returning Iraq to the brink of civil war by targeting Shia and undermining the government.
+The court sentenced both men in absentia to death by hanging.
 We-won-t-dump-sexwale-1.1379054#.UE3H5qsOU94.
 Human Settlements Minister Tokyo Sexwale.

 "No country could have produced the delivery we have made in 18 years," he told the SA Local Government Association (Salga) national conference in Midrand.
 He said government successes in service delivery were lost in the "hurley-burley" of competitive politics.
 Non-delivery of services often had to do with problems inherited from apartheid, he said.
 "There is a common tendency to look at government at all levels as if those who are governing have brought the problem, instead of deep seated challenges [from] the past.